 Before each general meeting the nomination committee's report is available to read as a separate document at hmgroup.com/corporategovernance.
-The composition of the nomination committee is based on the principles for the nomination committee adopted at the 2019 annual general meeting.
-The nomination committee below is based on the principle that the nomination committee is to consist of the chairman of the board plus four others nominated by the four largest shareholders in terms of voting rights, as recorded in the register of shareholders, other than the shareholder that the chairman of the board may represent.
-As of 30 November 2019, the nomination committee consisted of:
+The composition of the nomination committee is based on the principles for the nomination committee adopted at the 2020 annual general meeting.
+The nomination committee below is based on the principle that the nomination committee is to consist of the chairman of the board plus four others nominated by the four largest shareholders in terms of voting rights, as recorded in the register of shareholders.
+Changes in the register of shareholders showed during the autumn 2020 that Nordea Funds was no longer among the four largest shareholders, which meant that Nordea's representative Erik Durhan, who had been elected to the committee at the AGM on 7 May 2020, left H&M's nomination committee in autumn 2020.
+In accordance with the principles for the nomination committee, a new member was appointed: Anders Oscarsson of AMF and AMF fonder, which is now one of the four largest shareholders in H&M according to the register of shareholders.
+In autumn 2020 the nomination committee thus consisted of:

-- Stefan Persson, chairman of the board
+- Karl-Johan Persson, chairman of the board

+- Stefan Persson, Ramsbury Invest AB

 - Lottie Tham

-- Jan Andersson, Swedbank Robur Fonder
+- Jan Andersson, Swedbank Robur fonder

-- Erik Durhan, Nordea fonder

 - Anders Oscarsson, AMF and AMF fonder

-- Thomas Wuolikainen, Fjärde AP-fonden (Fourth Swedish National Pension Fund)

 The nomination committee meets the requirements of the Code regarding the independence of members.
 Stefan Persson is the nomination committee's chairman.
-This deviates from section 2.4 of the Swedish Corporate Governance Code.
-The 2019 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
-The nomination committee has found no reason to decide otherwise.
-The nomination committee was unanimous that in view of H&M's ownership structure, Stefan Persson in his capacity as chairman of the board and principal shareholder is the natural choice to chair H&M's nomination committee.
+Until the 2020 AGM, this deviated from section 2.4 of the Swedish Corporate Governance Code since Stefan Persson was also chairman of the board.
+Since Stefan Persson did not stand for re-election as chairman of the board at the 2020 AGM and Karl-Johan Persson was elected as the new chairman of the board, there is no longer this deviation from the Code.
+The 2020 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
+The nomination committee was unanimous that in view of H&M's ownership structure, Stefan Persson in his capacity as principal shareholder is the natural choice to chair H&M's nomination committee.

-Work of the nomination committee in preparation for the 2019 AGM including description of diversity policy for the board of directors
+Work of the nomination committee in preparation for the 2020 AGM including description of diversity policy for the board of directors